milosdavidovic/blog.io/_posts/2017-09-04-avoiding-null-in-csharp-code.md

 ## Option (Maybe) objects

-Transform object to collection of objects of the same type implementing IEnumerable<T> interface and use the power of Linq to Objects to perform logic execution.
+Transform object to a collection of objects of the same type implementing IEnumerable<T> interface and use the power of Linq to Objects to perform logic execution.
 There are two constructors at our disposal.
-First accepts no parameters and it just creates empty collection of objects.
-Other one is used in case we indeed have an object and it creates collection with only one item.
-This Option class is now used to represent our object in form of a collection and it will never be null.
-If collection is empty, no action will be executed and without exception.
+First accepts no parameters and it just creates an empty collection of objects.
+The other one is used in case we indeed have an object and it creates a collection with only one item.
+This Option class is now used to represent our object in the form of a collection and it will never be null.
+If the collection is empty, no action will be executed and without exception.

-The problem
+**_The problem:_**

-We are invoking method and expect some value to be returned.
-Problem here is that we are not sure if returned value will be null.
-It is certanlly possible.
-So we have to protect our code with gourd statments, or NullReferenceException will arise.
-This leads to lot of if statments, but more importantlly, every now and then someone will forget to check wether object is null and application could crash.
+We are invoking a method and expect some value to be returned.
+The problem here is that we are not sure if returned value will be null.
+It is certainly possible.
+So we have to protect our code with gourd statements, or NullReferenceException will arise.
+This leads to a lot of if statements, but more importantly, every now and then someone will forget to check whether an object is null and the application could crash.
 Here is one simple example of that situation: